exercism/go/exercises/yacht/README.md

 will always be presented, and the value of each will be between one and six inclusively.
 You should not assume that the dice are ordered.

-## Bonus tasks
-* Adapt the program for other similar games.

-* Create a function that finds the highest scoring category for five dice.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.